RomGai/DP-IQA/README.md

 **Download datasets**

-**KonIQ-10K.** Download the [KonIQ-10k](https://osf.io/hcsdy/) dataset (OSF Storage -> database -> 1024x768).
+**-KonIQ-10K.** Download the [KonIQ-10k](https://osf.io/hcsdy/) dataset (OSF Storage -> database -> 1024x768).
 Make sure the path of its .csv file is 'data/koniq/koniq10k_distributions_sets.csv', and the root path of images is 'data/koniq/1024x768' in your project.

-**CLIVE.** Download the [CLIVE](https://live.ece.utexas.edu/research/ChallengeDB/index.html) dataset.
+**-CLIVE.** Download the [CLIVE](https://live.ece.utexas.edu/research/ChallengeDB/index.html) dataset.
 Make sure the root path of its .mat files is 'data/ChallengeDB_release/Data', and the root path of images is 'data/ChallengeDB_release/Images' in your project.

-**LIVEFB.** Please refer to [FLIVE-dataset](https://github.com/niu-haoran/FLIVE_Database/tree/master).
+**-LIVEFB.** Please refer to [FLIVE-dataset](https://github.com/niu-haoran/FLIVE_Database/tree/master).
 Make sure the root path of its .csv file is 'data/livefb_database/labels_image.csv', and the root path of images is 'data/livefb_database' in your project.

-**SPAQ.** Please refer to [Perceptual Quality Assessment of Smartphone Photography](https://github.com/h4nwei/SPAQ).
+**-SPAQ.** Please refer to [Perceptual Quality Assessment of Smartphone Photography](https://github.com/h4nwei/SPAQ).
 Make sure the root path of its .xlsx file is 'data/spaq/MOS and Image attribute scores.xlsx', and the root path of images is 'data/spaq/SPAQ/TestImage' in your project.

 # Train